Using an employer of record in Canada

 While a PEO in Canada can handle some domestic HR and workforce tasks, it cannot assist with international hiring.
 To hire in Canada and use a PEO, your company would need to set up a legal entity and assume the full liability for compliance.

-An EOR, on the other hand, helps employers hire and pay candidates abroad, taking on the local laws and compliance.
+An EOR, on the other hand, helps employers hire and pay candidates abroad, with support to navigate compliance.
 Like a PEO, they also handle HR and workforce tasks, but on a global scale.

-Payoneer WFM: Leading employer of record services in Canada
+Employer of record services in Canada by Payoneer Workforce Management

-Working with an Employer of Record like Payoneer WFM enables you to build a team of top global talent in 160+ countries.
-You can expand your operations and recruit a highly-skilled international workforce, without ever having to set up a local entity.
+Working with an Employer of Record like Payoneer Workforce Management enables you to build a team of top global talent in 160+ countries.
+You can expand your operations and recruit a highly-skilled international workforce, without setting up a local entity.

 An EOR streamlines your global payroll, compliance, and employee management, all in one platform.
-From the onboarding process to background checks, paying your employees, and even filing taxes, EORs take out the headaches of compliance.
+From the onboarding process to paying your employees, EORs help streamline workforce management.

-Instead of focusing on Canadian tax regulations and labor laws, you can focus on finding the best talent and growing your business operations.
+Instead of navigating Canadian tax regulations and labor laws, you can focus on finding the best talent and growing your business operations.

-Try Payoneer WFM for expert EOR support in Canada.
+Try Payoneer Workforce Management for EOR support in Canada.

 FAQs about Employer of Record Canada